esulu/esulu.github.io/README.md

 - [ ] Fill out the projects page
 - [x] Add github links
 - [ ] Make sure the github links in the projects open in a new tab
 - [x] Add a short text description on the project images when hovered
-- [ ] Actually implement the fonts
 - [ ] Cleanup code
 - [x] Add link to website repo
 - [ ] Add website logo

 ### Optional
+- [ ] Maybe implement the planned fonts
 - [ ] Light/dark theme option
 - [ ] Make a button for email
 - [ ] Maybe put the resume on the top bar